 Teacher Tip: Catch your students making good choices and allow this to be an opportunity to remind students of your expectations.

 When you are prepping your lesson plans each week, consider the level of engagement you are offering your students.
 How much free time will they have once they complete the lesson and activities you have planned?
-Consider implementing tasks that do not have to be changed out each week, possibly changed out at the end of the grading period.
+Consider implementing tasks that do not have to be changed out each week, but possibly changed out at the end of the grading period.

 What you expect is what you get!
 If you expect your students to fail a test or make poor behavior choices, it will happen.
-However, if you set high expectations for your students they will rise to the challenge.
-It may not be pretty, or easy but they can do it.
+However, if you set high expectations for your students, they will rise to the challenge.
+It may not be pretty or easy, but they can do it.
 I often tell my students, “YOU can DO HARD THINGS”.
 My goal is to shift their mindset and make them believe they can achieve.
 So, set high expectations for your students...you both will benefit from it!

-you want your own child treated - Sounds simple right?
-When I oldest child started school it changed me as a teacher.
-I began to have greater respect for my student’s parents and looking at situations differently.
-For example, our school has agendas and parents are asked to sign or initial each night.
+... you would want your own child treated.
+Sounds simple, right?
+When my oldest child started school, it changed me as a teacher.
+I began to have greater respect for my students' parents and looked at situations differently.
+For example, our school has agendas that parents are asked to sign or initial each night.
 I began talking with students who would come to class without a signature or initials.
-Finding out their home life and if they even had someone home to sign before trailing off to bed.
-I quickly found out that a couple of my students who would only get a signature or initials a few times a week, had a parent who worked night shift and a family member was caring for them so their mom could work.
+I found out about their home life and asked if they even had someone home to sign before trailing off to bed.
+I quickly found out that a couple of my students who would only get a signature or initials a few times a week had a parent who worked night shift or a family member was caring for them so their mom could work.
 Go back and read #12 again...give GRACE!